Home | About USIG | What's New | Events

 2. Public Benefit Activities

 As discussed in Section V, below, tax law provides deductions for donations that advance medical, educational, scientific, humanitarian, religious, environmental, and “sport” purposes.
-There is ambiguity, however, as to how the relevant authorities define and apply these terms.
+As a result, there is a discrepancy in the notion of public benefit as construed in the tax law and the framework regulation in that the former provides for a significantly narrower concept of public benefit.

 3. Economic Activities